Coeur/UICollectionViewLeftAlignedLayout/README.md

 UICollectionView Left Aligned Layout
 ====================================

-A `UICollectionViewLayout` implementation that aligns the cells to the left.
+A `UICollectionViewLayout` implementation that aligns the cells to the left or top.

 <img src="https://raw.githubusercontent.com/mokagio/UICollectionViewLeftAlignedLayout/master/screenshot.png" />